City of the Living Dead: Plot

 In New York City, during a séance held in the apartment of medium Theresa, Mary Woodhouse experiences a vision of a priest, Father Thomas, hanging himself in a cemetery of a village called Dunwich.
 Mary breaks the circle and collapses to the floor when the images overwhelm her.
 The group presumes Mary is dead and calls the police, who suspect foul play.
 Theresa warns the police chief of an imminent evil.
 Journalist Peter Bell begins to investigate Mary's death and visits her grave as she is about to be buried.
 However, she is still alive, and Peter saves her after hearing her cries.
 Peter and Mary visit Theresa, who says that according to the ancient book of Enoch, the events Mary witnessed in her visions presage the eruption of the living dead into our world.
 Father Thomas' death has opened the gates of Hell, and the invasion will commence on the upcoming All Saints Day.

 In Dunwich, Bob, a young vagrant, visits an abandoned house but flees after seeing a carcass.
 Across town, Gerry, a psychiatrist, is in consultation with Sandra, a neurotic patient.
-Emily Robbins, his 19-year-old girlfriend and personal assistant, later tell him that she will meet with Bob, whom she has been trying to help.
+Emily Robbins, his 19-year-old girlfriend and personal assistant, later tells him that she will meet with Bob, whom she has been trying to help.
 That evening, Emily finds Bob at a derelict garage exhibiting unusual behavior.
 Father Thomas then appears as Bob runs away, smothering Emily to death with a maggot-covered hand.
 The next morning, Emily's body is found.
 Emily's father tells the sheriff and Gerry of his suspicions about Bob due to the latter's history of crime.
 Meanwhile, Peter and Mary leave New York and embark upon their search for Dunwich.

 That evening, Bob returns to the deserted house and has a vision of Father Thomas.
 After Emily's funeral, her younger brother John-John sees her ghostly image outside his bedroom window.
 At Sandra's house, the corpse of an elderly woman, Mrs. Holden, appears on her kitchen floor.
 Sandra calls Gerry for help, but the body disappears as soon as Gerry arrives.
 The two search the house but are disturbed by many occurrences, such as a window breaking, with the glass then dripping human blood.